Tajikistani Civil War: Continued conflict (1993–1997)

 In Afghanistan, the opposition reorganized and rearmed with the aid of the Jamiat-i-Islami.
 The group's leader Ahmad Shah Masoud became a benefactor of the Tajik opposition.
 Later in the war the opposition organized under an umbrella group called the United Tajik Opposition, or UTO.
 Elements of the UTO, especially in the Tavildara region, became the Islamic Movement of Uzbekistan, while the leadership of the UTO was opposed to the formation of the organization.

 Other combatants and armed bands that flourished in this civil chaos simply reflected the breakdown of central authority rather than loyalty to a political faction.
 In response to the violence the United Nations Mission of Observers in Tajikistan was deployed.
 Most fighting in the early part of the war occurred in the southern part of the country, but by 1996 the rebels were battling Russian troops in the capital city of Dushanbe.
-Islamic radicals from northern Afghanistan also began to fight Russian troops in the region.